stefaleon/SportsStore/README.md

 * Add -> New Project -> xUnit Test Project (.NET Core) -> SportsStore.Tests
 * In SportsStore.Tests dependencies, add a reference to SportsStore.csproj.
 * Add the *Moq* package.

+&nbsp;
+### 03 Start the Domain Model

+* Add the *Product* class.
+* Add the *IProductRepository* interface.
+It uses `IQueryable<T>` to allow a caller to obtain a sequence of Product objects.
+The `IQueryable<T>` interface is derived from the more familiar `IEnumerable<T>` interface and represents a collection of objects that can be queried, such as those managed by a database.